 b.
 Adrift among the dead: The psalmist was so weak and afflicted that he felt, and others regarded him, as practically dead already.
 Death seemed to pull on him as he was passively adrift and like the slain.

 c.
 Whom You remember no more: The singer dreaded death, fearing that it would mean being cut off not only from earthly relationships, but also from his relationship with God.

-iv.
-The Psalms and the Old Testament in general do not present a comprehensive theology of the world beyond.
-The Psalms express the agony, fear, and uncertainty of death’s doorstep.
-The singers in the Psalms often know they can remember God and give Him thanks now, but don’t have the same certainty about the world beyond.
+iii.
+The book of Psalms and the Old Testament in general do not present a comprehensive theology of the world beyond.
+The book of Psalms expresses the agony, fear, and uncertainty of death’s doorstep.
+The singers in the psalms often know they can remember God and give Him thanks now, but don’t have the same certainty about the world beyond.